 A DM is responsible for data analysis and action planning.
 It subscribes to, consumes, and analyzes data produced by SMs.
 If an alarm should be raised or a notification be generated, it publishes the respective message.
-The system should support common threshold-based alarms and generic notifications (e.g., indications that the current maximum value of a sensor has changed) out-of-the-box, while multiple DMs, potentially providing sophisticated analytics and decision This article has been accepted for publication in a future issue of this journal, but has not been fully edited.
-Content may change prior to final publication.
-Citation information: DOI 10.1109/MIC.2021.3129271, IEEE Internet Computing making, can coexist as pluggable modules.
+The system should support common threshold-based alarms and generic notifications (e.g., indications that the current maximum value of a sensor has changed) out-of-the-box, while multiple DMs, potentially providing sophisticated analytics and decision making, can coexist as pluggable modules.
 Moreover, each DM can have interfaces of its own, e.g., for the farmer to manually provide domain knowledge (for example, threshold values).
 These are left to the architects of the various DMs.